 What you need to know

-There are a lot of people in the UK who have this disorder, though many of them won’t know it.
-To give you an idea of how common it is, around 1% of the population are autistic, the whole of Northern Ireland make up a total 2.8% (according to Wikipedia), whereas a whopping 5% of people in the UK are estimated to have ADHD.
-But even though ADHD is the most common mental health disorder in young people in the UK, and on average has a more detrimental impact on a person’s quality of life than disorders like anxiety or depression , the government seems to take ADHD even less seriously than it takes other mental health disorders like these (which is saying something).
+There are a lot of people in the UK who have ADHD, though many of them won’t know it.
+To give you an idea of how common it is, around 1% of the population are thought to be autistic, the whole of Northern Ireland make up a total 2.8% (according to Wikipedia), whereas a whopping 5% of people in the UK are estimated to have ADHD.
+But even though ADHD is one of the most common mental health conditions in young people in the UK, and on average has a more detrimental long-term impact on a person’s quality of life than disorders like anxiety or depression , the government seems to take ADHD even less seriously than it takes other mental health conditions.
 For example, in the Department of Health’s NHS Mandate for 2018/19, there are various goals that seek to improve service provision for specific conditions including eating disorders, psychosis and disorders that can be managed using brief psychological therapies (i.e. anxiety disorders and mood disorders such as depression).
-Likewise, autism is mentioned three times in the mandate, whereas no attention is paid to ADHD despite being at least three times as prevalent and pretty difficult not to mention in a discussion about Autistic Spectrum Disorders (there are many overlaps between ADHD and ASD and they often come together).
+Even, autism is mentioned three times in the mandate, whereas no attention is paid to ADHD despite being three times as prevalent and pretty difficult not to mention in a discussion about Autistic Spectrum Disorders (there are many overlaps between ADHD and ASD and they often come together).

 The last thing we want to do is suggest that different types of mental health and neurodevelopmental disorders are any more or less important, or even that ANY of them are being adequately prioritised, because they are not.
 However, we do want to draw attention to the fact that existing campaigns to tackle mental health stigma and autism awareness have led to some improved recognition (although, granted, people are still trying to ‘cure’ autism).
 There’s a long way to go, but these other disorders are at least being discussed, and politicians do acknowledge and talk about them because they know that people care.